carla-simulator/carla/Docs/core_actors.md

 ---
 ## Blueprints

 These layouts allow the user to smoothly incorporate new actors into the simulation.
-They are already-made models with animations, and a series of attributes listed.
+They are already-made models with animations and a series of attributes.
 Some of these are modifiable and others are not.
-They include vehicle color, amount of channels in a lidar sensor, a walker's speed, and much more.
+These attributes include, among others, vehicle color, amount of channels in a lidar sensor, a walker's speed, and much more.

 Available blueprints are listed in the [blueprint library](bp_library.md), along with their attributes.